merantix-momentum/dzsf-open-source/README.md

 ## Key Features

 - **Model Export**: Our solution provides the exported ONNX model file, ready to be used for inference.
-- **Integration with QGIS**: Our solution seamlessly integrates with QGIS, enabling users to apply the trained model to their image data within the QGIS environment.
+- **Integration with QGIS**: Our solution seamlessly integrates with QGIS, enabling users to apply the trained model to their image data within the QGIS environment within the [Deepness plugin](https://plugins.qgis.org/plugins/deepness/).

 ## Getting Started